 (Para ver esta página en Español, haga clic aquí).

 Hurricanes Irma and María caused catastrophic damage across the island; yet, the people of Puerto Rico are resilient and do not need mainland Disciples to come and do for them.
 Instead, they are seeking partners who will come as ambassadors and friends.
 Repair and rebuild work is an important part of the journey, but so, too, is a commitment to building relationships and to learning about life and the church in Puerto Rico so that those who are able to make the trip can return and share the story with others.
 Iglesia Cristiana (Discípulos de Cristo) en Puerto Rico (ICDCPR) has hired two staff to lead their recovery and preparedness work under Programa Edifiquemos (from Nehemiah 2:18).
 José Molina Resto is the Program Director and Rev. Rafael Rivera Bidot is the Construction Manager.
-They are immediately prepared to receive small groups of ambassadors, up to 6 people; by the fall, they’ll have capacity for groups of around 12.
-They are working to expand housing capacity for 2019, at which time group size will be determined in part by the number of skilled leaders within each group.
+They are prepared to receive up to 15 ambassadors at a time.
+It is strongly requested that larger groups bring skilled leaders.
 All participants must be at least 14 years old.